rajoanrahman100/rajoanrahman100/README.md

 - **Mobile App Development**: Experienced in creating scalable, high-performing mobile applications for Android and iOS using Flutter and Dart.
 - **Cross-Platform Development**: Proficient in Flutter for building cross-platform apps with a single codebase.
 - **Backend Integration**: Skilled in integrating REST APIs and Firebase services for seamless app functionality.
-- **State Management**: Hands-on experience with GetX, Provider, and Bloc for managing app state.
+- **State Management**: Hands-on experience with BloC, Provider, Riverpod 2.0, and GetX for managing app state.
 - **Linux Enthusiast**: Currently exploring Linux for development and automation tasks.
 - **DevOps Aspirant**: Learning Docker, CI/CD pipelines, and cloud technologies to streamline app deployment.

 ## 🪤 Recent Projects:
 - **E-Commerce App**: A Flutter-based e-commerce app with Firebase integration for real-time data and smooth user experiences.
-- **Fitness Tracker**: Developed a fitness tracking app with charting capabilities and customised notifications.
+- **Fitness Tracker**: Developed a fitness tracking app with charting capabilities and customized notifications.
 - **Music Player**: Built a background music player using the `just_audio_background` package.

 ## 🔧 Tools and Technologies: